"After nourishment, shelter and companionship, stories are the thing we need most in the world." - Philip Pullman

 Home learning is allocated on a weekly basis by each department.
 It may be an isolated piece of work, a project, research or an alternative task which challenges the students to solidify their knowledge and / or extend it.

 Students complete three summative assessments over the course of the academic year; these inform the three progress checks in the school’s assessment calendar.
 Summative assessments test the knowledge and skills taught as part of the curriculum and encourage students to revisit and revise key terms and concepts.
 Students’ performance is ranked against others within their flightpath to determine whether they are working on, above or below the expected standard.

 In the Summer Term, each student will sit a formal, internal exam which will consist of all elements taught throughout the course.
 Appropriate preparation in the form of revision should be taken seriously with sufficient planning and organisation to ensure each student fulfils their potential.

-Poetry from other Cultures
+Poetry from Different Cultures and Traditions

 Modern Short Stories

 Over the course of years 9-11, students will tackle aspects of English Language and English Literature GCSE courses.
 We follow the AQA specification for English Literature and the Eduqas specification for English Language.

 An introduction to the modern novel

 All students who follow this course will be given home learning weekly.
 Wider reading is always useful either from the websites offered, the text book or as directed by their classroom teacher.

 All students will study for two GCSEs in English – Language and Literature.
 Both courses will be assessed through terminal examination.
 Mock examinations for both courses will be sat in November.
 It is really important that students work on their literacy, as 20% of the English Language marks is awarded for the quality of their spelling, grammar and punctuation.